epinio/docs/docs/howtos/customization/create_custom_appcharts.md

 ### User-settable configuration values

-To expose user-settable configuration value `foo` the created application chart has to look for this variable in the `.Values.userConfig` map.
+To expose the user-settable configuration value `foo` the created application chart has to look for this variable in the `.Values.userConfig` map.
 That is, it has to use the helm variable `.Values.userConfig.foo`.

 :::caution